-There’s also an extremely expensive Mortal Kombat 11 Kollector’s Edition that’s currently a GameStop exclusive.
+There’s also an extremely expensive Mortal Kombat 11 Kollector’s Edition that’s an exclusive to GameStop.

-The Kollector’s Edition is a $300 bundle, yes $300, and it includes the pre-order bonuses, an exclusive Steelcase & Magnet, a Kollector Box, and a 1:1 Scale Scorpion Mask that measures 35 x 18 x 21 cm.
+The Kollector’s Edition is a $300 bundle, yes $300, and it includes an exclusive Steelcase & Magnet, a Kollector Box, and a 1:1 Scale Scorpion Mask that measures 35 x 18 x 21 cm.

 Casual fans of Mortal Kombat or fighting games in general should go with one of the other options.

 Mortal Kombat 11 comes in digital and physical formats and there are some key differences between the two.
 Let’s start with a few reasons why you might want to buy a digital copy of the game.